Itsmmdoha/snapget/README.md

 ## Determining filename & extension
-Certainly, here's the explanation in the requested format, along with HTTP response examples:

 A download manager determines the file type (also known as the file extension) using a combination of methods that involve the HTTP response headers, the URL, and often the content of the downloaded file itself.
 Here's how it typically works: